Suggested links

 U.S. Army veterans diagnosed with mesothelioma can receive VA benefits (including financial aid and military medical care) and compensation from private claims.

 VA benefits can allow veterans to receive thousands of dollars each month in many cases.
-Further, veterans can also get medical treatment from top mesothelioma doctors with VA Health Care.
+Further, veterans can also get medical treatment from top mesothelioma doctors with VA health care.

 Finally, veterans can file private claims against the makers of asbestos-based products.
 These claims often pay out millions of dollars, though each case is different.

-Partner at Simmons Hanly Conroy & U.S. Air Force Veteran
+Partner at Simmons Hanly Conroy & U.S. Marine Corps Veteran

 • Fact-Checked